Job sharing Definition:

 One of the worst disadvantages that come with job sharing is that it could put even the most strong friendships on a test!

-In case the partners are able to maintain a much effective communication and share all important information regarding current projects, it is still quite possible to maintain an environment that is cooperative.
+In case the partners can maintain much effective communication and share all important information regarding current projects, it is still quite possible to maintain a cooperative environment.

 But just in case there is one partner who doesn’t get all the kudos or even any kind of attention from the boss and the other one gets a lot of it, it could put the friendship at a stake.